 Scoping a Water Sustainability Plan

-In August 2019, a Ministerial Order under the Water Sustainability Act was issued to specific water users (including surface and groundwater licensees, and unlicensed groundwater users) to stop using water, in an effort to help protect fish populations in the Koksilah Watershed.
-It was the first time that such an order was issued in the West Coast region.
+In August 2019 and 2021, Ministerial Orders under the Water Sustainability Act were issued to specific water users (including surface and groundwater licensees, and unlicensed groundwater users) to stop using water, in an effort to help protect fish populations in the Koksilah Watershed.
+The 2019 order was the first fish population protection order issued under the Act in the province.

 Cowichan Tribes and the provincial government are working together in an innovative partnership to build better water management and resilience in the Koksilah watershed.

-As a first step, Cowichan Tribes and the provincial government have committed to a scoping process taking place in summer 2020.
-This process will engage regional partners and community members, and use collaboration, creativity, and effective science-based planning to help address drought and changing hydrology for the benefit of all Koksilah residents.
-The process will be transparent with an initial focus on:
+As a first step, Cowichan Tribes and the provincial government committed to a scoping process that took place in summer 2020.
+This process engaged regional partners and community members, and used collaboration, creativity, and effective science-based planning to help address drought and changing hydrology for the benefit of all Koksilah residents.
+The process was transparent with an initial focus on:

 addressing environmental, economic; and social risks around drought and low flows;